Gamma169/messenger-analysis/README.md

 ## Testing

-There is currently no tests on the program
+There are currently no tests for the program

 ### Anonymization